rocky-linux/documentation/docs/guides/web/nginx-multisite.md

 This is everything you'll need:

 * A Rocky Linux server connected to the internet, with Nginx already running on it.
 If you haven't gotten that far, you can follow [our guide to installing Nginx](nginx-mainline.md) first.
 * Some comfort with doing things on the command line, and a terminal-based text editor like `nano` installed.

+    !!! hint "In a pinch"
-    * In a pinch, you could use something like Filezilla or WinSCP — and a regular GUI-based text editor — to replicate these steps, but we'll be doing things the nerdy way in this tutorial.
+        you could use something like Filezilla or WinSCP — and a regular GUI-based text editor — to replicate these steps, but we'll be doing things the nerdy way in this tutorial.

 * At least one domain pointed at your server for one of the test websites.
 You can use either a second domain or a subdomain for the other.

+    !!! hint
-    * If you're doing all of this on a local server, adjust your hosts file as necessary to create simulated domain names.
+        If you're doing all of this on a local server, adjust your hosts file as necessary to create simulated domain names.
 Instructions below.

 * We are assuming that you're running Nginx on a bare metal server or regular VPS, and that SELinux is running.
 All instructions will be compatible with SELinux by default.
 * *All commands must be run as root,* either by logging in as the root user, or using `sudo`.